awsdocs/amazon-redshift-developer-guide/doc_source/diagnostic-queries-for-query-tuning.md

 order by  mbytes desc;
 ```

-## Identifying Queries with Nested Loops<a name="identify-queries-with-nested-loops"></a>
+## Identifying queries with nested loops<a name="identify-queries-with-nested-loops"></a>

 The following query identifies queries that have had alert events logged for nested loops\.
-For information on how to fix the nested loop condition, see [Nested Loop](query-performance-improvement-opportunities.md#nested-loop)\.
+For information on how to fix the nested loop condition, see [Nested loop](query-performance-improvement-opportunities.md#nested-loop)\.

 ```
 select query, trim(querytxt) as SQL, starttime